Three things you need to know going into this post:

-This facebook pride reaction – a tiny rainbow pride flag to go alone with the other emojis – is a fad.
+This facebook pride reaction – a tiny rainbow pride flag to go along with the other emojis – is a fad.
 People like it because its facebook, because people like pride, because people like gimmicks.
 There’s nothing wrong with any of those things except that pride should not be a fad.
 It shouldn’t be something you bring out for June only to file it away again in July.

 To top it off, you don’t get it automatically.
-You have to like a certain page before hand.
+You have to like a certain page beforehand.
 Wouldn’t want any poor homophobes to have to suffer with a pride flag to choose from.

 Facebook Are Pandering